luismaia-git/checkout-api/README.md

     * `POST /carts/{id}/clear`: Removes all items from a cart.
     * `POST /carts/{id}/cancel`: Updates the cart status to CANCELED.
     * `POST /carts/{id}/checkout`: Completes the checkout process.
 Applies promotions, calculates the final total, and updates the cart status to CHECKOUT.
     * `GET /carts/{id}`: Retrieves a specific cart by ID.
 Returns the full cart representation.
-Supports grouped filter to group cartItems that contain the same productId. `GET /carts/{id}?filter=grouped`.
     * `GET /carts/{id}/summary`: Retrieves a specific cart summary by cart ID for an CHECKOUT cart.
     * `GET /carts/{id}/savings`: Calculates and returns the total savings for an OPEN cart based on applied promotions.
     * `DELETE /carts/{id}/item/{cartItemId}`: Removes item from an OPEN cart.